 The Medicaid services covered or omitted are revised often.
 Confirm the Medicaid cost estimates of the service you need with your health provider.

-Types of Medicaid Insurance in South Carolina
+Understanding Types of Medicaid Insurance in South Carolina

 There are various types of Medicaid insurance in South Carolina.
 Recipients can have both SC Medicaid coverage and a third party insurance company’s services.
 If a Medicaid beneficiary is under another insurance plan, the provider must first bill it before Medicaid can step in to cover any payments.